FlipLC™

 The list includes:

 If the sample is a complicated mixture consisting of many different chemicals, it is hard to isolate a particular analyte without complicated sample preparation.
 Our new FlipLC method addresses this problem.
 It consists of an analytical column connected by a valve to an isolation (flip) column which retains charged analytes orthogonally relative to the analytical column.
 This method eliminates most of the interfering components from the chromatogram, shortens the analysis time, and increases the lifetime of the analytical columns.
 FlipLC™ allows for the analysis of a targeted compound found within a variety of complex samples using a single chromatography method.
-Due to the unique property of mixed-mode columns to retain molecules by RP and IE mechanism, many polar charged analytes can retain and quantitate with simple methods without ion-pairing reagents.
+Due to the unique property of mixed-mode columns to retain molecules by RP and IE mechanism, many polar charged analytes can retain and quantified with simple methods without ion-pairing reagents.